 but in rising up every time we fail.”

 – Ralph Waldo Emerson

-So right out the door, this prompt is setting you up to find a compelling story about a time you failed, which you can then use to explain how you recovered from it and what you learned in the process.
+So right out the door, this prompt is setting you up to find a compelling story about “a time” you failed, which you can then use to explain how you recovered and what you learned in the process.

 That is essay gold!

 The beauty of writing about a time you failed at something is that you also naturally present yourself as very human, humble and vulnerable, and someone with the maturity to recognize when you messed up.

 You almost can’t help but come across as a very likable person (as opposed to students who write about their accomplishments and achievement, which risk them coming across as “all that” and not so likable.)